giantswarm/inago/docs/terms.md

 using slice expansion.
 See also [What is slice expansion?](slice_expansion.md).

 ### Instance
 A group instance is a group, which can **not** be scaled.
-Unit files are which don't contain an `@` sign are considered unscalable.
+Unit files which don't contain an `@` sign are considered unscalable.
 Example: `prefix-unit-name.service`